 Highlights: Visit the long forbidden and exotic tropical country of Cuba on an authorized, active trip; Enjoy fresh local Cuban cuisine and extensive and significant interaction with the locals

-Fixed Dates: Beginning any Sunday in 2019 through March 2020; for other dates please inquire.
-This trip is also available as a private trip for a small extra cost, starting any day of the year
+Fixed Dates: Beginning any Sunday from November 2022 though end of March 2023.
+This trip is also available as a private trip for an extra cost, starting any day of the year, minimum two people.

-Trip Price: $1995 per person, significant multi-person discounts available
+Trip Price: $1995 per person double occupancy, multi-person discount available

 Day 1 – Arrive to Havana airport, where our private vehicle, driver, and English speaking guide will all be waiting for you!
 We will make the short drive into the city and check in at your casa.
 Afterwards, we will have time to walk around this small but fascinating city a bit and change some money, with a little free time before dinner when your guide will take you out to an awesome local restaurant to kick off the trip.

 After breakfast, we will take a local, privately owned 1950’s classic convertible automobile to pay a visit to a place completely off the tourist path, and into the ‘real’ Havana.

 After our convertible car ride there, we’ll make a quick visit to a community center for elderly Cubans who would otherwise be home alone.
 These folks actually lived through the history we all hear so much about, and it’s a tremendous opportunity to hear their stories first hand, and ask them questions.
 Or play a game of classic Cuba dominoes.
 This has all been proven to be much more fun and rewarding than people have anticipated.